Production optimization

 Step 3 - Visualize results to everyone in the company

-In order to be successful with an optimization project, it is important that the project is know to everyone in the company.
+In order to be successful with an optimization project, it is important that the project is known to everyone in the company.
 One way to do this is to show the results from the production om monitors around the company.
 This brings the project alive and everyone can follow the production.

 Monitors could be installed at: